39.10000

 Do I need COSHH as a private GP?

-“Understanding the COSHH requirements an important element to your CQC inspection and to ensure the safety of your employees and patients.”
+“Understanding the COSHH requirements is an essential aspect of your CQC inspection and ensures the safety of your employees and patients.”

 Private GP